 The plaintiff sued over a July 2011 wreck and $3,500 in chiropractic care.
 The problem is she had a prior crash in January 2011 with similar medical care and a claim.
 Compound that with the fact that this was a start-stop collision (meaning the plaintiff starts to go and suddenly stops because of a car in front) and you have the makings of a defense verdict.
 Prior claims and other crashes in the middle of treatment for a crash will do you in every time.

 Cooper v.
 Marten Transport

-Here is another example of this same principal, but this time involving a rear ending by a tractor trailer.
-The plaintiff was rear ended by a tractor trailer in what was clearly a low impact situation.
-The tractor trailer company argued that the impact was lower than 4 mph.
-The plaintiff's case was further hurt by the fact they had another rear end accident 9 months before this crash with similar injuries.
+Here is another example of this same principle, but this time involving a rear-ending by a tractor-trailer.
+The plaintiff was rear-ended by a tractor-trailer in what was clearly a low impact situation.
+The tractor-trailer company argued that the impact was lower than 4 mph.
+The plaintiff’s case was further hurt by the fact they had another rear-end accident 9 months before this crash with similar injuries.
 Again we see the low impact accident combined with a prior similar injury close in time.
-This is a deadly combination for plaintiffs even where a tractor trailer company is the defendant.
-Juries (probably rightly so) just don't award damages where it appears unlikely that the crash caused the injuries complained of.
+This is a deadly combination for plaintiffs even where a tractor-trailer company is the defendant.
+Juries (probably rightly so) just don’t award damages where it appears unlikely that the crash caused the injuries complained of.

 Lewis v.
 Pham